 Is an Integrated Planning Approach Right for Your Agency?

-Today’s municipal utilities are facing an evolving regulatory landscape to address past, present and future drivers.
-These regulatory drivers range from implementing previous wet weather agreements and upcoming nutrient reduction goals to strategies that deal with emerging contaminants, such as PFAS.
-Utilities are challenged to meet overlapping obligations such as aging infrastructure, public health protection, flood control and climate change impacts.
+Municipal utilities today face an evolving regulatory landscape that demands solutions for past, present and future challenges.
+From implementing previous wet weather agreements and upcoming nutrient reduction goals to addressing emerging contaminants like per- and polyfluoroalkyl substances (PFAS), utilities are challenged to meet overlapping obligations: aging infrastructure, public health protection, flood control and climate resilience.
+These challenges call for an integrated approach to capital planning and investment.

 Questions to Get the Process Started